 An article is defined as ”an object which during production is given a special shape, surface or design which determines its function to a greater degree than does its chemical composition” article 3(3) of EU REACH.

+We just answered seven questions with this REACH and ROHS FAQ.
 As we talked about REACH and RoHS, we can explain how we help our customers in assessing a product.